CHDyshli/HrSegNet4CrackSegmentation/README.md

 # Usage
 Once paddle and paddleseg are installed, you can use our published models very easily.

 We start by describing the contents of each directory.
-The directory `hrsegnet` defines the high-resolution crack segmentation model we designed, the three model files are almost identical except for the parameter `base`.
-The directory `participated_models` contains the models we compared in our experiments.
+The directory `models` defines the high-resolution crack segmentation model we designed, the three model files are almost identical except for the parameter `base`.
+The model files we are comparing are also included.
 The directory `configs` is the configuration files for all models, i.e. the details of all training and testing parameters.

 The easiest way to use our models is to use [paddleseg](https://github.com/PaddlePaddle/PaddleSeg).
 One can put the files of the desired models into the models directory of paddleseg, registering the model using `@manager.MODELS.add_component`.
 For training the model use the configuration files in the `configs` we provide.